DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-04-19-round-3-research-findings.md

 Once users have submitted a claim with a selection of mentors for a provider, they are unsure what the next step is to claim a separate provider and include different mentors.

 Another problem they experienced was once making a different claim.
-Because we display all mentors and keep the ones they have already claimed for, they said figuring out which mentors they have already claimed for would get confusing.
+This is because during the research the prototype displayed all mentors and kept the ones they have already claimed for.
+As a result users said figuring out which mentors they have already claimed for would get confusing.
+This was because the prototype was not functioning properly.

 ## Next steps – post go live

+### Updating the prototype

+We will update the prototype to ensure that it is functioning properly during research.
+This will result in any mentor who has a claim for 20 hours with an accredited provider no longer being visible in the "submit a claim" journey for that provider.
+In addition, where a claim for fewer than 20 hours has been submitted, the remaining hours available to claim will be displayed to the user.

+### User research

 Throughout our research, we have identified some clear areas for further study.
 These areas include: